MuzammilSahul/SA-1-EMF-AND-TL/README.md

 ##  Conclusion

 The Smith Chart simplifies complex RF and microwave analysis by converting impedances into an intuitive graphical form.
 It is widely used in modern communication systems for matching, tuning, and performance optimization.

+REFERENCES:
+1. National Instruments Tutorials
+.
+"Introduction to the Smith Chart"Keysight (formerly Agilent) 2.Application
+Notes
+AN 154: "The Smith Chart - Fundamentals and Applications"
+3.Chatgpt